10 Cars You May Have Forgotten About

-Most of these vehicles are cars, not trucks or SUVs reflecting the American consumer’s shift away from the former.
-Some were originally developed for another market while others were the right car at the wrong time.
+Today, we’re exploring vehicles from the past 10 to 15 years that didn’t become staples on American roads.
+While many demonstrated impressive qualities, they are no longer in production.
+Most of these vehicles are cars, rather than trucks or SUVs, reflecting the American consumer’s shift away from the former.
+Some were initially developed for a different market, while others were simply the right car at the wrong time.

 1) Chevy SS (2014 to 2017)